10 Best DIY Hacks for Saving Money on Electricity

 3. Unplug it if you’re not using it.

-When was the last time you used that VCR in your spare bedroom?
+When was the last time you used that DVD player in your spare bedroom?
 Or the extra TV you have in the basement?
 Americans waste at least $50 a year on electrical devices that are plugged in and not being used.
-Even if you aren’t currently using something, it still has an impact on your power grid because it uses something called standby power.
-To save money on your electrical bill, just remember: If you haven’t used it in at least a month, unplug it!
+Even if you aren’t currently using something, it still wastes energy by using standby power.
+To save money on your electric bill, just remember: If you haven’t used it in at least a month, unplug it!

 4. Throw in the towel.